Elder Scrolls Blades will make my fathering a lot more fun this fall

 Unfortunately, Hearthstone is played in landscape, and it can be difficult, but not impossible, to play with one hand.
 But it's not ideal and not comfortable.
 However, when you've got nothing else to do but just sit there and hold a baby, hoping he doesn't wake up, you make it work.

 However, with Blades I won't have to make it work.
-Son no. 2 is slated to arrive in August, and the game is rumored to be released in September.
+Son no. 2 is slated to arrive in August, and the game's rumored release date is September.
 I obviously haven't played it yet, so there's a chance it might actually suck.
 Who knows?
-As of right now though, the thought of playing a game on my phone with Skyrim-like depth or close to it, with only one hand takes a bit of the sting out of the extreme sleep deprivation that awaits me.
+As of right now though, the thought of playing a game on my phone with (hopefully) Skyrim-like depth or close to it, with only one hand takes a bit of the sting out of the extreme sleep deprivation that awaits me two months from now.

 Also, the fact I've been looking for a new dark fantasy RPG to sink my teeth into that doesn't ask me to remember what several buttons and button combinations do if I take a week off (looking at you, Witcher 2; this is why I never actually finished you!) and it's like they made this game specifically for me!